-- Vices: People often spend their extra money on habits that they may or may not enjoy.
+- Vices: People often spend their extra money on habits that may or may not be healthy.
 These include tobacco and alcohol.

 - Non-essential food and beverages: People can go without eating out day-to-day, or spending money on junk food.
 Examples of these include fast food, desserts, and candy.